benspaulding/eslint-plugin-django/README.md

 npm install --save-dev eslint-plugin-django
 ```

-Then configure eslint to use it:
+Then configure ESLint to use it:

 ```json
 {